greenyyilei/LSRE--Yilei-Liu-/completions/Articles.md

 ####–  Wnuk et al. “Are You Biting Off More Than You Can Chew?
 A Case Study on Causes and Effects of Overscoping in Large-Scale Software Engineering”

-The main purpose of this case study is to increase the understanding of the factors that cause overscoping, increased the attention to this risk, and use some steps addressing and avoiding overscoping in the project.
+The purpose of this study is to deepen the understanding of the factors leading to overscoping, increased the attention to this risk, and use some steps addressing and avoiding overscoping in the project.
 In this article, case study is divided into three step.
 The first step, according to one of the authors’ industry experience, established a hypothesis about possible cause of overscoping and possible effects of overscoping.
 This hypothesis, as the starting point of the interview appeared in the second step.
 The third step, the interview results were validated by using a questionnaire to six other employees from the same company.

 The results pointed out that overscoping is a challenge for requirements engineering and project management.
 For the case company, overscoping is mainly caused by the fast-moving market-driven domain.
 In the early software development phase, low participation of relevant developers for the development of the overall goal will lead to a lot of unrealistic project scope.
 Our research indicates that overscoping may lead to a lot of negative effects, such as quality problems, delays or cannot meet the target expectations of customers.
 Delay and quality problems are very expensive.
 This will not only need to spend money to repair but also lose market share and brand value.
 We found that overscoping can lead to more overscoping and other issues, such as communication gaps.
 For the case company, despite increasing agile RE practices, overscoping is still a problem.
 We conclude that improvement needs continuous optimisation the project scope, combine with implementation cost and schedule estimates, close cooperation of cross-functional teams, thereby reducing the communication gaps.
 Conclusions of this paper can be used to define the potential factors in order to achieve more realistic project scope.

 ####		–  Wnuk et al. “Factors Affecting Decision Outcome and Lead-time in Large-Scale Requirements Engineering”
 This paper use case study and survey to investigate the factors affecting decision outcome and lead-time in LSRE.
-The decision lead-time is the time required to analyse the impact of a decision under this context.
+The decision lead-time is the time required to analyze the impact of a decision in this context.
 The decision outcome is a specific outcome of the decision process called acceptance or rejection under this context.
-To research on this area, there are three research questions and six hypothesis.
+To research in this area, there are three research questions and six hypothesis.
 After case study and survey among 50 practitioners, they conclude some results.
-When the decision affect more products, the lead-time to make a decision will increases.
+When the decision affects more products, the lead-time to make a decision will increases.
 Decision maker should know more complex decisions may take more time.
 According to the statistical analysis of the decision log, it is more likely to accept the issues of changing requests by important customers.
 At the same time, the lead-time to accept a decision is shorter than to reject a decision.
-The number of products affected by a decision increase the decision lead-time.
-Due to more complex decision take more time, it is wise to decrease their complexity for faster decision.
+The number of products affected by a decision increases the decision lead-time.
+Due to a more complex decision take more time, it is wise to decrease their complexity for faster decision.

 ####		–  P. Carlshamre, K. Sandahl, M. Lindvall, B. Regnell, J. Natt och Dag, “An industrial survey of requirements interdependencies in software product release planning”, in Proceedings of the fifth IEEE Interna- tional Symposium on Requirements Engineering, 2001.

-This paper provide an industrial survey in five companies and analysis their requirements’ interdependencies.
+This paper provides an industrial survey in five companies and analysis their requirements’ interdependencies.
 We found that only about 20% of the requirements are singular.
 And 20% of the requirements are involved in 75% of all interdependencies.
-Customer-Specific bespoke product is tend to more functionality-related dependencies, while market-driven product is tend to value-related dependencies.
+Customer-Specific bespoke product tends to more functionality-related dependencies, while market-driven product tends to value-related dependencies.

 In each case, managers are randomly select 20 high priority requirements from the current requirements repository.
 Based on these cases, there are six commonly used interdependencies of requirements: